Your Rights When Buying Second-Hand Goods in England & Wales

 If you are buying from a private seller on a marketplace, you are in private-sale territory.
 The platform's own buyer protection scheme — eBay's Money Back Guarantee or Facebook's Purchase Protection — is a contractual policy, not a legal right, but it often gives a practical remedy when goods are not as described.
 Check its terms before you rely on it.

 Section 75 of the Consumer Credit Act 1974 is a powerful parallel protection worth noting.
-If you paid by credit card, and the goods cost over £100 and up to £30,000, your credit card issuer is jointly liable for any misrepresentation or breach of contract — even in a private sale, even on a marketplace.
+If you paid by credit card, and the goods cost over £100 and up to £30,000, your credit card issuer is jointly and severally liable for any misrepresentation or breach of contract — even in a private sale, even on a marketplace.
 This is independent of the platform's policies and can be very effective when a private seller disappears or refuses to engage.
 See our guide to consumer rights when buying on credit.

 Auction purchases: a specific carve-out